mvolkmann/blog/src/smalltalk/50-pen.md

 `location`, `direction`, and `penDown`.

 The `location` value is a `Point` instance that specifies an x-y coordinate.
+It defaults to the center of the window.
 It can be changed by sending `#go:`, `#goto`, `location:direction:penDown:`, or `place:`.
 It can be retrieved by sending `#location`.